High-dimensional Mixed Graphical Models

+Also, $\mathcal{L}(Y\lvert Z=z) = \mathcal{N}(\xi_z, \Sigma_z)$, so conditional on $Z = z$, each $Y$ is normally distributed with the mean and variance determined by $z$.
 The next theorem relates the graphical Markov property of the model to its canonical parameters and serves as the backbone of the subsequent analysis.

-\begin{theorem} Represent the canonical parameters from \eqref{CGdensity} by the following expansions,
+\begin{theorem} \citep{Lauritzen89} Represent the canonical parameters from \eqref{CGdensity} by the following expansions,

-where functions indexed by $d$ only depend on $z$ through $z_d$.
+where functions indexed by the index set $d$ only depend on $z$ through $z_d$.
 Then a CG distribution is Markovian with respect to a graph $\mathcal{G}$ if and only if the density has an expansion that satisfies

 where $\eta_d^{\gamma}(z)$ is the $\gamma$-th element of $\eta_d(z)$, $\Phi_d^{\gamma\mu}(z)$ is the $\gamma\mu$-th element of $\Phi_d(z)$, and a subgraph is called complete if it is fully connected. \end{theorem}